smartcomputerlab/Internet-Multimedia-with-Jetson-TX1/README.md

-SmartComputerLab depository contains the preparations and codes for your IoT and AIOT projects
+This repository contains the text preparation for the module Internet & Multimedia as weel as the codes and media files necessary to carry out the laboratories.